JulianEberius/SublimeRope/docs/source/auto_completion.rst

 You can enable it setting ``use_simple_completion`` to true in SublimeRope settings file.

-Howto get autocompletion on dot typing?
+How to get autocompletion on dot typing?
 ===========================================

 Some users want SublimeRope shown the completions just after typing the dot in for example  ``os.``, ST2 gives us a simple way to setup this desirable behavior.